-Your doctor will also run a blood test to check the levels of potassium and calcium in your blood, as well as your kidney and thyroid function.
-Your doctor may also do a pregnancy test.
+You may also need a blood test to check the levels of potassium and calcium in your blood, as well as your kidney and thyroid function.
+You may also take a pregnancy test.

-He or she may also order an electromyography— a test that measures muscle activity and checks for muscle abnormalities—or a myelography—an imaging tool that creates a picture of your spinal cord.
+Your doctor may order an electromyography.
+This is a test that measures muscle activity and checks for muscle abnormalities.
+Another test that may be helpful is myelography, which is an imaging tool that creates a picture of your spinal cord.

-To ease pain from muscle cramps, you can apply a hot or cold compress to your sore muscles at the first sign of a spasm.
-You can use a hot cloth, a heating pad, a cold cloth, or ice.
+You can apply a hot or cold compress to your sore muscles at the first sign of a spasm to ease the pain of muscle cramps.
+You can use any of the following:

-If your pain does not improve, try taking an over-the-counter anti-inflammatory medication, such as ibuprofen.
-It may also help to gently stretch the sore muscles.
+If your pain doesn’t improve, try taking an over-the-counter, anti-inflammatory medication, such as ibuprofen.
+It may also help to stretch the sore muscles gently.

 Muscle cramps can interrupt your sleep.
 If this happens, talk to your doctor about a prescription muscle relaxer.
 This medication helps relax your muscles and calm spasms.

-If you have an underlying medical condition, discuss treatment options with your doctor.
+You should discuss treatment options with your doctor if you have an underlying medical condition.
 Controlling the underlying cause of muscle cramps can improve your symptoms and ease spasms.
-For example, if low calcium or potassium levels are triggering cramps, your doctor may recommend supplements.
+For example, your doctor may recommend supplements if low calcium or potassium levels are triggering cramps.
+Shop for calcium and potassium supplements.

 The simplest way to prevent muscle cramps is to avoid or limit the exercises that strain your muscles and cause cramps.

-Make sure to drink enough liquid to avoid dehydration.
+- Make sure that you drink enough liquid to avoid dehydration.
 Your body loses more water when physically active, so increase your liquid intake when you exercise.

-Talk to your doctor about taking a vitamin supplement to ensure that your body receives the necessary supply of nutrients and minerals.
-You can also increase your calcium and potassium intake naturally by eating foods such as milk, bananas, and orange juice.
+- Talk to your doctor about taking a vitamin supplement to ensure that your body receives the necessary supply of nutrients and minerals.